Skip to content

 When properly installed, a float frame never touches the painted surface.
 The canvas is secured from the back, keeping the artwork fully protected.

-FAQs: Canvas Prints & Framing
+FAQs: Framing

 Do I need to frame my piece right away?